Nettleham Bishops Meadow Community Excavation

-We’ll be processing finds throughout the winter.
+We’ll be processing finds throughout the Spring.
 We are currently washing, sorting and marking material from Harpswell and also pottery and tile from previous excavations at Sudbrooke Roman villa, Lincolnshire.
 Regular fortnightly sessions take place on a Wednesday afternoon in The Archaeology Lab, Bishop Grosseteste University, Lincoln, 2-4.30pm. – 21st February, 7th & 21st March, 11th & 25th April, 2018

 Summer Field School, 2017